zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 * **serviceId**

-    The `serviceId` uniquely identifies instances of a microservice in the API ML.
-    The serviceId is used as part of the service URL path in the API ML gateway address space.
+    The `serviceId` uniquely identifies one or more instance of a microservice in the API ML and is used as part of the service URL path in the API ML gateway address space.
-    The API ML Gateway then uses the serviceId for routing to the API service instances.
+    Additionally, the API ML Gateway uses the `serviceId` for routing to the API service instances.
-    When two API services use the same service ID, the API Gateway considers the services as clones of each other.
+    When two API services use the same `serviceId`, the API Gateway considers the services as clones of each other.
     An incoming API request can be routed to either of them through utilized load balancing mechanism.

-    **Important!**  Ensure that the service ID is set properly with the following considerations:
+    **Important!**  Ensure that the `serviceId` is set properly with the following considerations:

-    * The same service ID should only be set for multiple API service instances for API scalability.
+    * The same `servicedId` should only be set for multiple API service instances for API scalability.
-    * The service ID value must only contain lowercase alphanumeric characters.
+    * The `servicedId` value must only contain lowercase alphanumeric characters.
-    * The service ID cannot contain more than 40 characters.
+    * The `servicedId` cannot contain more than 40 characters.
-    * The service ID is linked to (mainframe) security resources.
-Changes to the service ID require an update of the related security resources.

     **Example:**
-    * If the serviceId is `sampleservice`, the service URL in the API ML Gateway address space appears as:
+    * If the `serviceId` is `sampleservice`, the service URL in the API ML Gateway address space appears as the following path:

        ```
        https://gateway-host:gateway-port/api/v1/sampleservice/...